rilldata/rill/docs/docs/tutorials/rill_advanced_features/canvas_dashboards/vega-lite2.md

 ---
 title: "Canvas Dashboards using Vega Lite"
 description: Creating Canvas Dashboards in Rill
-sidebar_label: "Custom Charts Cont'd"
+sidebar_label: "Custom Components Cont'd"
 sidebar_position: 13
 ---

-### Let's continue with another custom chart example.
+### Let's continue with another custom component example.

 Let's say we want to see each user's addition and deletion of code over a set period in an easy to read way.
 Looking through Vega Lite's example gallery, we can see that a [Normalized Stacked Bar chart](https://vega.github.io/vega-lite/examples/stacked_bar_normalize.html) does this quite well.